| |

 Configuring the Connections Between Access Points” in the WebLogic Tuxedo Connector Administration Guide.

-.
-This reduces the chance of service request failure due to the routing semantics of ON_DEMAND
+ON_DEMAND.
+The preferred connection policy is ON_STARTUP and INCOMING_ONLY.
+This reduces the chance of service request failure due to the routing semantics of ON_DEMAND.
+See “

 Configuring the Connections Between Access Points” in the WebLogic Tuxedo Connector Administration Guide.See “ How to Manage WebLogic Tuxedo Connector in a Clustered Environment” in the WebLogic Tuxedo Connector Administration Guide.